500-Designs/stability-health-salary-search-app/readme.md

 # stability-health-salary-search-app

 - A Wordpress plugin that adds new elementor widget named "SH Salary Search"
-- Af of writing the widget is added here: https://stabhealthdev.wpengine.com/salary-guide/
+- As of writing the widget is live on this page: https://stabhealthdev.wpengine.com/salary-guide/
 - The widget has no editable features just default elementor styling options for background and padding
 - Preview: